3ncy/ARRS-s5/irl2-tracker.md

 Sent email
 -> got new coords
 -> found a phone, got new location
 -> found a package and driving to drop off point
+-> found supplies and a USB drive, got the same login as the other branches

 ## NA Branch
 Sent email